krevoit/krevoit/README.md

 ### Hi there 👋

 I'm Krish.
-I work for VNP DIGITAL, and I am also a Network Manager.
+I am a Networking Administrator, I also sometimes develop small front-end web projects.
+You can lurk my page, but not much is here for now :P

 - 🔭 I’m currently working on Networking
 - 🌱 I’m currently learning BIRD2